What Is Industrial-Organizational Psychology?

 Industrial-organizational (I-O) psychology is concerned with the study of workplace behavior.
-I-O psychologists often apply research to increasing workplace productivity, selecting employees best suited for particular jobs and product testing.
+People who work in this areas apply psychological principles to areas such as human resources, employee training, marketing and sales, and organizational development.
+I-O psychologists often apply research to increasing workplace productivity, selecting employees best suited for particular jobs, and product testing.

 I-O psychology is a diverse field with opportunities in several different areas.
-Many I-O psychologists work in business in positions dealing with worker productivity, employee training and assessment and human resources.
+Many I-O psychologists work in the business sector in positions dealing with worker productivity, employee training, and assessment and human resources.
 Other I-O psychologists work in research or academic positions.
 Specific specialty areas in I-O psychology include human-computer interaction and human factors.
 Consulting opportunities are also available for experienced I-O psychologists.

 Typical salaries for I-O psychologists vary considerably depending upon such factors as the type of degree held and type of employer.
 According to the Society for Industrial (SIOP) and Organizational Psychology:

 - Starting salary for Master’s graduate - $38,750

 - Starting salary for Ph.D graduate - $55,000

 - University professors - $70,000

 - Highest earners - Top 5% of SIOP members earn from $250,000 to several million each year.

 The Occupational Outlook Handbook published by the U.S. Department of Labor reports that in May 2012 the median annual salary for industrial-organizational psychologists was $83,580.
 The lowest 10-percent of earners made $48,780 while the top ten-percent made more than $168,020.